 Many carriage drivers struggle with their horse taking a step backward after completing a halt.
 Understanding why the horse is taking the backward step is the first step toward solving the problem.

 I gotta say, I had a really good time this past weekend.
 Well, that shouldn’t be that much of a surprise, since I was surrounded by some of my favorite people and ponies.
 But I went into the weekend a little tentative.
 I’ve had this thought of hosting a driving camp for quite a while, […]

 Here’s a fun little video from yesterday that I did.
 It’s shaky, but it gets the point across.
 We all need a little distraction, and our horses are the best form of that!
 Of course, it’s just basically an ad for tonight’s class “Body Mechanics of the Horse”.
 This is a class that I’ve actually been […]

-From time to time I get notes of thanks and other feedback in response to the online classes I’ve been giving for the past few years.
+From time to time I get notes of thanks and other feedback in response to Online Classes or Lesson Plans here on the site.
 It’s really gratifying to read about how useful these classes are for people in such real terms.
-As you can imagine, I put a huge amount of work into […]
+As you can imagine, I put a huge amount of work into the classes. […]

 Here’s a look at a dressage test posted by Al Senzamici for review.
 If you’d be interested in a similar review of your video, go ahead and post it to my page.
 I’m happy to provide similar analysis in exchange for the video file for later use in online classes.
 I can’t promise that […]